pnp/sp-dev-fx-extensions/samples/react-slider-field-customizer/README.md

 * field customizer
 * usage of Office UI Fabric React
 * usage of PnP JS
-* inline editing of list items
+* inline editing of list items (Users who have EditListItems permissions can edit value by dragging the slider)

 **NOTE:** this customizer should be applied to a column with type Number.
 For the simplicity author assumes that the values of the column are between 0 and 100.
 To use with Percentage column the code should be modified to multiply `value` by 100